 These incidents are far from the most expansive breaches of a credit company, but they are the most recent.

-This means that in the worst case scenario (your information is sold) you have some time to prepare and take preemptive measures (such as enacting a credit freeze).
-If you’re lucky, nothing will even come from it at all, and this is statistically the most likely option.
+This means that in the worst-case scenario (your information is sold) you have some time to prepare and take preemptive measures (such as enacting a credit freeze).
+If you’re lucky, nothing will ever come from it at all, and this is statistically the most likely option.